mkg20001/autoflash/README.md

 _Coincidently_ they also happen to be the devices I own ;) (All of those are tested to work with this script)

-Feel free to add your own devices via PRs, but don't create feature request issues.
+Feel free to add your own devices via PRs, but don't create device request issues as I can't test any of those devices.

 ## Why publish?